 Be cautious on the roads this winter during the busy holiday season:

 - Be alert, well-rested, and sober behind the wheel.
 Avoid driver distractions such as using a mobile device while driving.

 - See and be seen.
 Clear all snow and ice from the hood, roof, windows, headlights and taillights of your vehicle.

 - Check weather and travel conditions before heading out.
 Give yourself extra time for travel and, if the weather is bad, wait for conditions to improve.

 - Avoid skidding by driving for the conditions, slowing down, leaving earlier to get to your destination and anticipating lane changes, turns, and curves.

 - Proper braking is essential to survive on the road in winter.
 The best way to stop on a slippery surface is to use threshold or controlled braking and shift to neutral.

 - Stopping on a slippery surface requires more space, so increase your following distance.
 Focus your attention as far ahead as possible while driving.

-2020 is unlike any year we’ve been through before because of the COVID-19 pandemic.
-It is advisable to avoid hosting or attending large holiday parties this year.
-But if you do have guests visit your home, ensure everyone wears a face mask and washes their hands frequently to help prevent the risk of infection.
+Because of the COVID-19 pandemic, be aware of public health guidelines around hosting or attending large holiday parties this year.
+If you do have guests visit your home, consider the option to wear a face mask and encourage others to wash their hands frequently to help prevent the risk of infection.